perladvent/perldotcom/content/article/_pub_2012_11_designing-board-games-with-perl.md

 manually if you can automate it?

-Besides that, it's a real-world example of interacting with a web service written completely in Perlâon both sides.
+Besides that, it's a real-world example of interacting with a web service written completely in Perl—on both sides.
 Who wouldn't be interested in that?

 For The Impatient